This page has information on:

 Are there other helpful resources?

 Managing all the materials you find and review is a key to success.
 Citation management programs allow you to import references from various databases and organize them to meet your needs.
-For more information, visit the USC Libraries Citation Guide and Library Tips: Choosing a Citation Manager.
+For more information, visit the USC Libraries Citation Guide and Library Tips: Choosing a Citation Manager and Citation Managers.

 Find additional Resource guides under More.